maoueh/nugrant/README.md

-Only the root key, i.e. `config.user`, cannot be access with both syntax, only the method syntax can be used since this is not provided by this plugin but by Vagrant itself.
+Only the root key, i.e. `config.user`, cannot be access with both syntax, only the method syntax can be used since this is not provided by this plug-in but by Vagrant itself.

-### Default values
+#### Default values

 When using parameters, it is often needed so set default values for certain parameters so if the user does not define one, the